emc211/wp/rlwrap/README.noGifs.md

 ## rlwrap -f

 ### Problem
-Maybe you've just started learning KDB and you cant remember this big list of all the q functions.
-You have https://code.kx.com/q/ref/ bookmarked but are just feed up having to keep checking
+Maybe you've just started learning kdb+ and you can’t remember this big list of all the q functions.
+You have https://code.kx.com/q/ref/ bookmarked but are just fed up having to keep checking

-... or maybe you're an experience developer thats just started everywhere and really cant be bother trying to remember all the new function names in the framework you are now going to be using
+... or maybe you're an experienced developer that’s just started a new role and really can’t be bothered trying to remember all the new function names in the framework you are now going to be using

-... or like me you just really struggle spelling ~~recipricol~~ ~~reciprical~~ ... "(%:)" .
-Seriously 10 letters for a Q function?
+... or like me you just really struggle spelling recipricol reciprical ... "(%:)" .
+Seriously 10 letters for a q function?

 ### Solution

 The -f, --file option:
 ```
   -f, --file file
          Split file into words and add them to the completion word list.
-This option can be given more than once, and adds to the default completion list in  $RLWRAP_HOME or /usr/share/rlwrap/completions.
+         This option can be given more than once, and adds to the default completion list in
+         $RLWRAP_HOME or /usr/share/rlwrap/completions.

 ```

-This will allow us to start typing a function and then tab to auto-complete/show us all the options we have.
+This will allow us to start typing a function and then hit ‘tab’ to auto-complete/show us all the options we have.
 Much like when you press tab in unix when writing out file paths.

-Now we just need a way to populate this file...
+Now we just need a way to populate this file.
+The tools in order to do this have been included in a script to accompany this blog.
-```
-buildRlwrapCompFile:{[filePath]
-    exceptlist:(),`; //always ignore null
-/   exceptlist,:`.Q``.h`.j`.o`.cf; //edit this line to customise what namespaces to exclude
-    f:{distinct x,raze ` sv/:/:a[c],/:'b@:c:where 11h=type each b:key each a@:where 99=type each @[value;;`] each a:x except y}[;exceptlist]/;
-    //q functions and
-    list:`$raze {1_(1+count string x)_/:string y enlist x}[;f]each `.q,system"d"; // uncomment for auto complete standard q funcs
-    list:list except `;
-    //
-    exceptlist,:`.q;
-    //name spaces from root
-    nss:` sv/:`,/:key `; //namespaces
-    nss:nss except exceptlist;
-    //starting,:`; //uncomment to include global variables
-    list,:f nss;
-    //get rid of the starting namespaces
-    list:list except nss;
-    filePath 0: string list;
-    }
-```

 Start your q session load in all the functions you want to be included in your auto complete list.

 Then load in function above and run

 ```
-buildRlwrapCompFile ` sv (hsym `$system"echo $HOME"),`qRlwapAutoComplete.txt
+.rac.buildRlwrapCompFile ` sv (hsym `$getenv `HOME),`qRlwapAutoComplete.txt
 ```

+```
+q)
+q)//load some libaries you want to include in list
+q)\l /Users/eoincunning/kdb/utils/dbmaint.q
+q)
+q)/load rlwrap autocomplete script
+q)\l rlwrapAutoComp.q
+q)
+q)//run function to write file with desired file location as input
+q).rac.writeRlwrapFile ` sv (hsym `$getenv `HOME),`qRlwrapAutoComplete.txt
+```

 Now start a new q session with (edit or add alias to your .bashrc)

 ```
 rlwrap -f ~/qRlwapAutoComplete.txt q
 ```

-Now hit tab twice <tab> <tab>...
+Now when you hit 'tab' twice you will see all the options in ~/qRlwapAutoComplete.txt
 ```
 q)
 Display all 376 possibilities? (y or n)